 AB: We have not had any airlines complete our GREAT Kitchens program , but we would love to take our gluten-free training to the sky!

 3. Shauna James Ahern, of the Gluten-Free Girl blog

 AL: Shauna, as you have celiac disease, do you trust and eat the gluten-free meals offered by some airlines?

-SJA: Gwen, it’s so funny that you ask me about this today.
-[May 24/12] We’re leaving for Italy tomorrow, so I’m just dealing with this.
+SJA: Gwen, we recently planned a trip to Italy, so I’ve been dealing with this.
 We’re flying Air France.
 They say they have a gluten-free meal and a completely allergen-free meal.
 [Read the details of that meal here .]

 4. Mike De Cicco-Butz, of the blog Gluten Free Mike .
 As a frequent flyer in his day job in public relations, Mike had lots to say on this topic, so we’ve included it all for readers.

 AL: You have celiac disease and you’ve written about eating good GF meals on airlines.
 Have you had concerns about potential cross-contamination?

 MDB: I have had good meals at 35,000 feet and if I said I didn’t have concerns, I would be lying.
 Cross-contamination is always in the back of my mind.
 With flying it required taking a proverbial leap of faith that thankfully has paid off.